Ho Chong: First Republic

 He also served as the 8th Mayor of Seoul from 1957 to 1959.

 April Revolution and Second Republic

-Following the April Revolution of 1960 that led to the resignation of President Syngman Rhee, Ho Chong became Acting President of South Korea on April 27, 1960.
-He served in this capacity until August 12, 1960.
-During this period, he also held the position of Prime Minister from June 15, 1960, to August 18, 1960.
+Following the April Revolution of 1960 that led to the resignation of President Syngman Rhee, Ho Chong became Acting President of South Korea on 27 April 1960.
+He served in this capacity until 12 August 1960.
+During this period, he also held the position of Prime Minister from 15 June 1960, to 18 August 1960.

 As Acting President, Ho worked to stabilize the country and prepare for the transition to the Second Republic of South Korea.
 He advocated for a "non-revolutionary implementation of revolutionary goals," aiming to address the demands of the April Revolution while maintaining social order.

 Later political activities

 After leaving office, Ho remained active in politics.
 He was involved in various political parties, including: